The Difference Between Collision and Comprehensive Insurance

 - In Florida, comprehensive insurance policies are required to cover windshield damage without a deductible.
 Lawmakers made this rule in response to the fact that many people will choose to not have their windshield repaired because they can’t afford the deductible.
 However, driving with a broken windshield is dangerous, and can lead to accidents that cause much more serious damage to drivers and others.

 - Comprehensive claims do not depend on determinations of who was at fault or responsible for an accident.

 - For anyone who needs to rent a car while their vehicle is being repaired, rental reimbursement is not a standard part of a comprehensive insurance policy, although it can be purchased as an option.

 About 77 percent of all drivers in the United States buy comprehensive coverage, while about 72 percent purchase collision coverage.
 According to a 2017 article from Nerd Wallet, the average cost for a Floridian driver adding comprehensive and collision coverage to their insurance policy is $819 per year.
 Actual costs to you for adding these coverages will depend on such factors as the value of your car, your location, driving record, and the deductible you choose.
 While the higher the deductible, the less you will pay in monthly premiums, but the more you will pay out-of-pocket before the insurance company begins paying out on any claims.

 If you were in an accident caused by someone else’s negligence or recklessness, you may have questions about insurance and how you may be able to recover your damages.
-Speak to a personal injury lawyer with insurance knowledge and experience in car accidents as soon as possible.
+Speak to a personal injury attorney with insurance knowledge and experience in car accidents as soon as possible.
 The legal team at Meldon Law understand the law, and know how insurance policies may apply to a case.
-Contact Meldon Law at (954) 334-1276 or online to schedule a free consultation and learn if we may be able to help you.
+Contact Meldon Law at 800-373-8000 or online to schedule a free consultation and learn if we may be able to help you.